 When imagining a legal professional at work, most of us picture a courtroom setting or spending countless hours compiling legal documentation and liaising with clients.
 Unfortunately, the latter represents a serious problem for the legal sector as a whole.
 Smart, highly-paid professionals are spending hundreds of hours on simple administrative tasks thanks to old, inefficient, or manual processes.

 Leaders in the legal sector are using digital transformation to turn problematic business processes into highly efficient and effective parts of their organizations.
 However, getting it right requires more than just technology as legal processes are notoriously complex and difficult to optimize from within IT.
-Quite simply, IT professionals don’t know the in’s and out’s of what a legal professional actually needs from a tool.
+Simply put, IT professionals don’t know the ins and outs of what a legal professional actually needs from a tool.

 How knowledge drives LegalTech

-When it comes to playing the long-game, digital transformation is a must, and no-code enables everyone in an organization to contribute towards process improvements or new propositions for clients using their professional experience.
-This is extremely important for the legal industry as removing the technical barriers of development means a legal professional can spark innovation without code getting in the way of the thinking process.
+When it comes to playing the long game, digital transformation is a must, and no-code enables everyone in an organization to contribute to process improvements or new propositions for clients using their professional experience.
+This is extremely important for the legal industry, as removing the technical barriers of development means a legal professional can spark innovation without code getting in the way of the thinking process.

-Of course, it’s a new way of doing things means that the roles between IT and non-IT need to shift.
-In a digitally-driven world, it can be scary to take on but with clearly defined roles, no-code is quick, easy, and fast to adopt across an organization with minimal impact on employees themselves.
-Which begs the question of who does what and what’s expected of each person to create impactful process optimization and new business propositions?
+Of course, it’s a new way of doing things, which means the responsibilities of IT and non-IT are going to change.
+In a digitally-driven world, it can be scary to take on.
+But with clearly defined roles, no-code is quick, easy, and fast to adopt across an organization with minimal impact on employees themselves.
+This begs the question of who does what and what’s expected of each person to create impactful process optimization and new business propositions?

 Will lawyers and litigators spark powerful ideas for propositions with the right tools?